udalov/kotlin-hrc/Readme.md

    E.g. `C:\Program Files\Far\Plugins\farcolorer-take5.be5`

-2. Download the `kotlin.hrc` file and save it to `hrc` folder of Colorer's home.
+2. Download all the `*.hrc` files from this repository and save them to `hrc` folder of Colorer's home.

 3. Insert the following lines into `hrc/proto.hrc`: